Your Guide to the Digital SAT

 • Rhetorical synthesis

-In each module, 75% percent of the questions are multiple-choice and 25% of the questions require student-produced responses.
+In each module, 75% of the questions are multiple-choice and 25% of the questions require student-produced responses.
 In other words, there are a total of 33 multiple-choice questions and 11 student-produced response questions.

 The content domains are broken down into the following testing points: